EAPS Lab Safety - Department of Earth, Atmospheric, and Planetary Sciences - Purdue University Skip to main content

 EAPS Lab Safety

-Contact Dr. Doug Schmitt for any EAPS-related safety questions.
+Contact Dr. Ryan Ickert for any EAPS-related safety questions.

-EAPS will be working towards ISP certification for completion by the end of 2023.
+Every year, EAPS needs to undergo ISP certification.
 This requires actions by every member of EAPS that oversee offices, classrooms, common-spaces, and laboratories.
 Each responsibile individual is required to complete an ISP self-audit for every space under their control.
 Individuals with offices are responsible for their own audit.

 Download the form for the ISP self audit (PDF).

-Contact Dr. Schmitt if you have any questions.
+Contact Dr. Ickert if you have any questions.

 Training